rjury-sumo/sumologic-steampipe/README.md

 note the https endpoint address for use later as the SUMO_STEAMPIPE_URL.

-## Create hosted sources for any checks you want to collect
+## Create hosted source(s) for any checks you want to collect
 Since checks will be posted as single line csv files we need a slightly different format.
 A good practice would be to create a different source for each compliance mod you are using as they will create different csv column formats.

-for example for our AWS cis check above we will create a hosted source like this:
+For example for our AWS cis check above we will create a hosted source like this:
 - name steampipe check aws-cis
 - set a default category such as steampipe/check/aws
 - untick Extract timestamp information from log file entries so logs are assigned receipttime as messagetime
 - untick Detect messages spanning multiple lines

-here is an example json for this new source:
+Here is an example json for this new source:
 ```
 {
   "api.version":"v1",